recluse-rs/recluse/README.md

 such that you only write a function of `String`, not `reqwest::Request`.

 And in case you're wondering, yes, there is a `recluse::JsonDownloaderLayer` which attempts to deserialize the HTTP response into a strongly typed object of your choosing.
 Useful if you're traversing an API, not a website.
+See the PokeAPI example.

 We then kick the worker into its own thread, here with `tokio`: